-In addition to the murals there are sculptures and other several smaller side galleries housing less monumental, but equally interesting and captivating art pieces.
+In addition to the murals there are sculptures and several smaller side galleries housing less monumental, but equally interesting and captivating art pieces.

 Undoubtedly, the best place for a view of the outside of the Palacio de Bellas Artes is the coffee shop of the Sears department store opposite the Palacio’s main entrance.
 The coffee shop is located on the 8th floor and has outside seating that looks directly on the Palacio de Bellas Artes.
 They do expect you to buy something to use the outside balcony but it is a small price to pay for the view.
 If you are lucky you can get a seat alongside the balcony wall.
 We went as the sun was going down and got to see the lights coming on that illuminate the building at night – spectacular!

 2. PALACIO DE CORREOS DE MÉXICO (POST OFFICE)

 Nestled in the centre of Mexico City, close to the Palacio de Bellas Artes is the incredible Palacio Postal.
 On entering the building it would be easy to think you are stepping into a magnificent royal palace, rather than a rather mundane municipal post office.
 But it is a true stately masterpiece of unparalleled splendour.

 Address: Calle de Tacuba 1, Centro Histórico de la Cdad. de México, Centro, Cuauhtémoc, 06000 Ciudad de México